jofraley/Hacking_JavaScript/labs/jsapi/add_scene_layer/lab.md

 ###Add a Scene Layer to a 3D map

-This lab covers the basics for creating a basic starter 3D mapping application.
+This lab covers the basics of adding a scene layer to your application.
-The starter map simply loads a default base map and centers it.
 If you are new to ArcGIS and need a full set of instructions on building a basic 3D mapping application visit the [Get started with SceneView](https://developers.arcgis.com/javascript/latest/sample-code/get-started-sceneview/index.html) tutorial.
+To learn more about what options you have with SceneLayers look at the [SceneLayer API Reference](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-SceneLayer.html)

 1. Copy and paste the code below into a new [jsbin.com](http://jsbin.com).